bradware/iConfig/README.md

 Follow these instructions to get iConfigurator2.0 up and running.

+This application has also been deployed through heroku https://iconfig.herokuapp.com

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm
 * MongoDB - Download and Install [MongoDB](http://docs.mongodb.org/manual/installation/) - Make sure `mongod` is running on the default port (27017).